Bhagat Sadhana: Shaligram desecration

-Dispute with a lady
+Dispute with a man's lusty wife

 This historical account is from the time when Sadhna was young and good looking with a strong body.
 During his travels in North India, his looks pleased a young married lady, who wanted to have sex with him.
 When she asked Sadhna, he replied that he could not have sexual relation with anyone out of his marriage.
 She thought Sadhna might be fearing her husband.
 Without understanding Sadhna thoughts, she killed her husband.
 Came back to Sadhna and told what she did.
 Sadhna got shocked and left the area after sermonizing her.
 The lady felt ashamed, she burnt herself on husband's funeral pyre, so that people continued thinking her to be Sati-Savitri.
 As per historical resources, Sadhna uttered that No one knows the ways of women, she kills her husband and became a sati, which then became popular as proverb and used by many poets and writers later on.

 According to few authors, he went to Punjab after this incident.

-Another view existed that Person's wife complained to local administration that Sadhna raped her.
+Another view existed that the man's wife complained to local administration that Sadhna raped her.
 Sadhna was arrested and the magistrate sentenced Bhagat Sadhna to have his hands cut off.
 After the punishment was carried out, Bhagat Sadhna was discharged.
 He set out without a frown on his forehead notwithstanding his barbarous mutilation.
 Bhagat Sadhna's devotions proved so successful that The Divine blessed him with new hands which sprouted from his body.